hanjingo/doc/DB/relational_model.md

 ## Normalization and functional dependencies

+Database normalization is an important process in relational database design aimed at organizing data to minimize redundancy, enhance data integrity, and improve database efficiency.

 Normalization uses functional dependencies (FDs) to reduce redundancy and update anomalies.
 Important points:

 - A functional dependency X → Y means that for any two tuples, if they agree on X they must agree on Y.